seeking/myproject/Template pic/readme.md

-﻿# This project is under costruction.
+﻿# This project is under construction.
 # Photos folder has been removed to protect copyright.
 # to see the demo , please click "ScreenShot.jpg" .